Aranmanai (film series)

 Aranmanai is an Indian Tamil-language comedy horror film series created and directed by Sundar C, consisting of Aranmanai (2014), Aranmanai 2 (2016), Aranmanai 3 (2021) and Aranmanai 4 (2024).
-All films were successful at the box office, continuing the trend of the comedy horror genre in Kollywood that began with Chandramukhi (2005), and currently eighth highest grossing Tamil film franchise.
+All films were successful at the box office, continuing the trend of the comedy horror genre in Tamil cinema that began with Chandramukhi (2005), and currently eighth highest grossing Tamil film franchise.

 Overview

 The films are not connected with each other.
 Each film typically revolves around a family at a palace that is haunted by supernatural activity.